DOT says joint damage on Douglas Bridge is repaired

 Juneau Independent

-Photos published by DOT show the damage is on the southern lane for vehicles crossing from Douglas Island toward Juneau, and located past the midpoint of the bridge.
+Photos published by DOT show the damage was on the southern lane for vehicles crossing from Douglas Island toward Juneau, and located past the midpoint of the bridge.

 • Contact Mark Sabbatini at editor@juneauindependent.com or (907) 957-2306.